EthanNoble/GEDCOM-Parser/README.txt

   individual = gedcomFileObject.searchIndividualById("[PERSON ID]")

 - There are more methods you can play with in the GEDCOM class.
-  I just wanted to give you starting place to see what this program can do.
+  I just wanted to give you a starting place to see what this program can do.